Forest - Kindness and Killing

 The Love of Chiefs

-He fights for his people like each one is his child.
+He loves children, and fights for his people like each one is his child.

 I am his nephew, but he treats me like a son.